CornellNLP/CS4300_Flask_template/README.md

 # Apply it to the DB
 python manage.py db upgrade
 ```
 You should run these methods after having the .env setup because it requires the APP_SETTINGS and DATABASE_URL to be defined.
-If you get errors in this section as a result of key-errors for APP_SETTINGS and DATABASE_URL go to the **Environmental Variables** section and make sure to delete the migrations folder that is already created with running `python manage.py db init`
+If you get errors in this section as a result of key-errors for APP_SETTINGS and DATABASE_URL go to the **Environment Variables** section and make sure to delete the migrations folder that is already created with running `python manage.py db init`

 ### Configuration Setup
 Now that we have setup our database and have handled our `manage.py` script, we can create our `config.py` script, which involves the database and various other configuration information specific to `Flask`.
 This file will be used in our initialization of the `Flask` app in the `app` module in the near future.